 This page provides important information to residents, business owners and visitors to help them be informed and prepared during adverse weather events.
 On this page, you will find:

-Weather related parking bans and what to expect during and after a storm.
 The latest weather alerts are available by visiting the Environment Canada website.

 The City also issues notices regarding service disruptions, facility closures and the weather-related parking ban through the news section of our website and on social media.
 You can subscribe to the City's news and advisories to receive email updates.